Neosoulink/quick-threejs/README.md

 At the current time, this library is mainly for personal use.

-If find this library interesting or useful, please raise an [issue](https://github.com/Neosoulink/quick-threejs/issues).
+If find this library interesting or useful and need to improve the library, please raise an [issue](https://github.com/Neosoulink/quick-threejs/issues).
 I'll be glad to have your feedback ❤.

 ## License